Exiled (2006 film): Plot

 In 1998 Macau, former mobster Wo (Nick Cheung) lives quietly with his wife, Jin (Josie Ho), and his newborn child in an undistinguished apartment, having turned over a new leaf.
 However, vengeful mobster Boss Fay (Simon Yam)—whom Wo once tried to assassinate—has dispatched a pair of ageing hitmen to cut that peaceful existence short.
-Once arrived, Wo's childhood friends and hitmen Blaze (Anthony Wong), Fat (Lam Suet), Tai (Francis Ng) and Cat (Roy Cheung), who are determined to protect Wo.
+Once arrived, Wo's childhood friends and hitmen Blaze (Anthony Wong), Fat (Lam Suet), Tai (Francis Ng) and Cat (Roy Cheung), discuss if they are going to protect Wo or carry on with the boss' orders.
 Following a brief showdown, the whole group comes to an uneasy truce, lay their weapons down and bond over dinner— after all, these men grew up together in the same gang.
 Reunited and hungry for another score, they visit a fixer named Jeff (Cheung Siu-fai), who gives the gang the job of killing a rival boss, Boss Keung (Gordon Lam), as well as telling them about the location of a large quantity of gold being transported for a corrupt official.
 Wo makes the gang promise that if anything happens to him, his wife and son will be looked after.

 Later that night, the friends find Boss Keung in a restaurant.
 However, Boss Fay, wanting to take over the other boss's territory, interrupts the meeting.
 Boss Fay recognising Blaze sitting in the restaurant, openly chastises and humiliates him for not killing Wo, culminating in Fay shooting Blaze.
 However, unbeknownst to Fay, Blaze is wearing a bulletproof vest and survives.
 Wo, seeing this, opens fire before Fay can finish Blaze off.
 A gunfight erupts in the restaurant with Fay being shot in the leg and Keung in the arm.
 The two bosses come to an agreement to share territory and profits, and to kill the gang of friends.